neoforged/.github/primers/26.1/index.md

     - `AdultTurtleModel` - Entity model for the adult turtle.
     - `BabyTurtleModel` - Entity model for the baby turtle.
     - `TurtleModel` is now abstract
+        - The constructor can how take in the render type function
         - `BABY_TRANSFORMER` has been directly merged into the layer definition for the `BabyTurtleModel`
         - `createBodyLayer` -> `AdultTurtleModel#createBodyLayer`, `BabyTurtleModel#createBodyLayer`
 - `net.minecraft.client.model.animal.wolf`